About The Predictive Index

-The Challenge: During 2017, the company did a significant redesign of it’s product experience.
+During 2017, the company did a significant redesign of it’s product experience.
 The Predictive Index had a chance to reimagine it’s onboarding experience to support customers as they transitioned onto the new product experience.
+Additionally, internally teams were concerned that the update would lead to an increase in tickets for the customer support team.

 As the Lead Learning Experience Designer, my next step was to lead a collaborative brainstorming session with the wider group to better understand the 2 audience groups.
 The activity focused on the following questions: